jokecamp/jokecamp.com/_posts/2012-10-22-examples-of-creating-base64-hashes-using-hmac-sha256-in-different-languages.markdown

 print(signature)
 ```

 Tested with Python 3.7.0.
 Also, be sure not to name your python demo script the same as one of the imported libraries.
+Thanks to [@biswapanda](https://github.com/biswapanda).

 ### <a name='perl'></a>Perl HMAC SHA256